fight233/DThouse_cxd/documentation20/en/08.connector/01.java/docs.md

 ### Runtime Requirements

-To run TDengine's Java connector, the following requirements shall be met:
+To run DThouse's Java connector, the following requirements shall be met:

 1. A Linux or Windows System

 2. Java Runtime Environment 1.8 or later

-3. TDengine client (required for JDBC-JNI, not required for JDBC-restful)
+3. DThouse client (required for JDBC-JNI, not required for JDBC-restful)

 **Note**:

-* After the TDengine client is successfully installed on Linux, the libtaos.so file is automatically copied to /usr/lib/libtaos.so, which is included in the Linux automatic scan path and does not need to be specified separately.
+* After the DThouse client is successfully installed on Linux, the libtaos.so file is automatically copied to /usr/lib/libtaos.so, which is included in the Linux automatic scan path and does not need to be specified separately.
-* After the TDengine client is installed on Windows, the taos.dll file that the driver package depends on is automatically copied to the default search path C:/Windows/System32.
+* After the DThouse client is installed on Windows, the taos.dll file that the driver package depends on is automatically copied to the default search path C:/Windows/System32.
 You do not need to specify it separately.

 ### Obtain JDBC driver by maven

-To Java delevopers, TDengine provides `taos-jdbcdriver` according to the JDBC(3.0) API.
+To Java delevopers, DThouse provides `taos-jdbcdriver` according to the JDBC(3.0) API.
 Users can find and download it through [Sonatype Repository](https://search.maven.org/artifact/com.taosdata.jdbc/taos-jdbcdriver).
 Add the following dependencies in pom.xml for your maven projects.

 ```xml
 <dependencies>